graybike/graybike.github.io/source/words/articles/2016-01-11-git-workflow-for-small-teams.html.markdown

 published: false
 ---

 I recently worked with a client to develop a Git workflow for their small team of developers.
-Their requirements were:
+We wanted a workflow that had:

 - Continuous integration/deployment to staging and production
 - Code reviews
-- Easy ways to revert releases
+- A history of discussions / releases
-- Keep a history of discussions around
+- Easy ways for non-technical folks to test completed features before they went live

 There's already a [really popular article] that describes a Git workflow.
 This post borrows heavily from ideas presented there.
 It also borrows a few ideas from thoughtbot's [Git Protocol].